-With inflatable tents, the most important fabric you’ll want to pay attention to is the air beam’s fabric.
+With inflatable camping tents, the most important fabric you’ll want to pay attention to is the air beam’s fabric.
 Your air beam should be made of a heavy-duty fabric such as an extra-thick polyester or a polyurethane of some type (PU).
-Some air beams are made with an extra layer of fabric on top, making it similar to a bicycle tire for extra protection.
+Some air poles are made with an extra layer of fabric on top, making it similar to a bicycle tire for extra protection.

 You can’t use an inflatable tent without an air pump.
 Some tents come with an air pump and some don’t.
 The quality of the tent really has nothing to do with whether or not the tent comes with an air pump, but an included air pump is simply convenient because you don’t have to worry about compatibility.
 However, having air pump adapters allows you to use almost any air pump you have.

-While automatic air pumps are convenient, in many cases it can be overkill for an inflatable tent.
+While automatic air pumps are convenient, in many cases it can be overkill for an inflatable family tent.
 You also may not have any place to plug them up while you’re in the wild.
 A manual air pump works wonders and can be less hassle.

-The Best Inflatable Tent: The Results
+The Best Air Tents: The Results

 The two layer air beam is made from thermopolyurethane (TPU) and the outer layer of the air beam is made from a high density polyester.
-The air beams are continuous, but they can be sectioned off once they’re inflated.
+The air poles are continuous, but they can be sectioned off once they’re inflated.
 It doesn’t come with an air pump, but it does come with adapters.

 At only 5.5 pounds, this is a great backpacking tent.
 It’s also designed really well so you can use the vast majority of the 45 square feet of floor space.
 This means that it will house two people comfortably.
 Plus it has two doors so each person has their own entrance.
 Quality-wise, this is one of the best inflatable tents on the market.